 4. Dewalt dwo1dt801 string trimmer line

-This line is very aerodynamic, letting string flow effortlessly over your trimmer’s cutting head.
+This line is aerodynamic, letting string flow effortlessly over your trimmer’s cutting head.

 You’ll discover that managing various types of grasses is a lot more comfortable than if you use a basic line design that can easily become clogged in the spool or twisted.

-The materials employed in building this line are also important to consider since they contribute to the design’s longevity while keeping its flexibility.
+The materials employed in building this line are also important since they contribute to the design’s longevity while keeping its flexibility.

 Whether you’re edging your lawns along a curb or managing your gardens, you’ll have a long-lasting line that you can use for long-term projects.